 A must-stop while visiting the South Shore!
-Take a tour and watch gummies, chocolates, and other confections made in front of your very eyes.
-Albanese is best known for their award-winning World's Best Gummies and is home to the world's tallest chocolate waterfall.
-Their retail store is full of thousands of candies to choose from including a large nostalgic candy section featuring favorites like Snaps, Black Jack gum and wax lips.
+Albanese is best known for their award-winning World's Best Gummies and chocolates.
+Their factory's retail store is also full of thousands of candies to choose from including a large nostalgic candy section featuring favorites like Snaps, Black Jack gum and wax lips.

 Deep River Waterpark, is one of the hottest summer attractions in the South Shore.
 Soar down tube and body slides at speeds of 30 miles per hour.
 Families love the wacky courthouse, interactive river, and the world's first double dueling barrel bowl slides.
 Deep River Waterpark also has winter activity - ice-skating.
 Bring the family to ice skate under the clock tower in the front of the park.

 For fall family fun only an hour from Chicago, County Line Orchard is the ideal stop.
 The orchard is the closest U-pick apple orchard to downtown Chicago.
 Pick apples and pumpkins, enjoy a tractor-drawn wagon ride, or get lost in the corn maze.
 Open from September 1st through October 31st.

 Buckley Homestead is a living history farm in Lowell, featuring 3 different historic areas.
 Deep River and Wood's Historic Grist Mill features an 1800's saw mill and is also home to the Deep River Grinders who play old time baseball under 1858 rules and attire.
 The county parks offer fishing, playgrounds, and a 27-hold disk golf course.
 Winter activities include cross-country skiing, ice fishing, and sledding.

 Experience the magic of space at the Challenger Learning Center.
 The center has mission control and space station simulators, a planetarium dome, a fiber optic starfield and more.
 Great opportunity for large groups.